 The Elon MBA is structured with your busy schedule in mind and can be completed at your own pace.
 Sessions begin in September, January, and March.
 Start the program in the fall (September) or spring (March), take one class at a time and earn your degree in 33 months, or take two classes at a time and finish in just 21 months.

-Classes are held one evening per week from 6-9 p.m. so you do not have to take time off from work to get to class.
-Professors make a point of being accessible—they are responsive online and often you can even call them at home.
+Classes are held in the evenings from 6-9 p.m. so you do not have to take time off from work to get to class.
+Professors make a point of being accessible – they are responsive online and hold weekly office hours.

-Two convenient locations—classes are offered on the campus of Elon University or at The Solution Center in the RTP area.
+Classes are offered in two convenient locations for your convenience – the campus of Elon University or at The Solution Center in Research Triangle Park.
 There is no need to decide.
 You may take classes at one or both locations.

 Classes are designed to emphasize the practical application of business theory.
 Students master the material and then apply those lessons to real-world scenarios.
 The curriculum evolves with changes in markets and industry, and includes coursework in areas such as social media, global economics, managerial accounting, marketing management, organizational behavior, team building, and strategy.
 Your studies will prepare you to:

-- Learn to use organizational analytic techniques to identify and manage key business data, including the tools used for data mining, analysis, and forecasting
+- Learn to use analytics techniques to identify and manage key business data, including the tools used for data mining, analysis and forecasting

 - Understand the role of management information systems in the firm, acquiring the knowledge that will provide you with a balanced and informed view and approach to managing IT

 Part-time, flexible schedule program

 Classes meet weekdays from 6-9 p.m.